Harry S. Truman Library and Museum

 Displaying 145 - 156 of 364

-Letter from Harry S. Truman in Washington D.C. to his wife Bess in Independence, Missouri.
-In this letter, Truman updates Bess on his travel and speaks about Kansas City Bar Association President Henry Depping: "Depping is a Republican and one of the inner circle in K.C.
+Letter from Harry S. Truman in Fort Riley, Kansas to his wife Bess in Independence, Missouri.
+In this letter, Truman updates Bess on his travel to Fort Riley and on his new entitlements there as a lieutenant colonel.

 Pages